d

 Adding a token to a header

 After the backend changes, creating new persons requires that a valid user token is sent with the request.
-In order to send the token, we have to change the way we define the ApolloClient object in main.jsx a little.
+This requires changes to the Apollo Client configuration in the main.jsx file:

-import { ApolloClient, InMemoryCache, ApolloProvider, createHttpLink } from '@apollo/client'import { setContext } from '@apollo/client/link/context'
+import { SetContextLink } from '@apollo/client/link/context'

-const authLink = setContext((_, { headers }) => { const token = localStorage.getItem('phonenumbers-user-token') return { headers: { ...headers, authorization: token ? `Bearer ${token}` : null, } }})
+const authLink = new SetContextLink(({ headers }) => { const token = localStorage.getItem('phonebook-user-token') return { headers: { ...headers, authorization: token ? `Bearer ${token}` : null, } }})

-const httpLink = createHttpLink({
+const httpLink = new HttpLink({ uri: 'http://localhost:4000' })

-const client = new ApolloClient({
+const client = new ApolloClient({ cache: new InMemoryCache(), link: authLink.concat(httpLink)})

 Validation fails, because frontend sends an empty string as the value of phone.

-Let's change the function creating new persons so that it sets phone to undefined if user has not given a value.
+Let's change the function creating new persons so that it sets phone to undefined if user has not given a value:

 const PersonForm = ({ setError }) => {